biosustain/Maud/docs/theory/kinetic_model.rst

 integrating the system over an arbitrary period of time that is defined by the user.
 Tolerances for steady state evaluation can be altered in the source code under - src/maud/model.stan.
 This acts as an indicator which will prompt the user if the timepoint selected is insufficient, or may be a result of Limit Cycles.
-The principle assumption of this method is that there is a unique solution for every initial point, assuming every :math:`x_0 \gt 0`.
+The principal assumption of this method is that there is a unique solution for every initial point, assuming every :math:`x_0 \gt 0`.
 By initialising the concentrations as close to the measured values as possible: simulation time is minimised; and of the possible non-unique solutions, the solution that is closest to the initial value and hence measurement will ideally be selected.
-There is no current implementation in Maud to account for multiple solutions.
+There is no other implementation in Maud to account for multiple solutions.